What the heck, climate change deniers? I mean seriously, what the actual heck?

 Bonus: biblical quotations about whoring.

-Dr. Roy Spencer is in a teeny majority; the 3 percent or so of scientists (he has a degree in meteorology) who think global warming isn’t real and human-caused.
+Dr. Roy Spencer is in a teeny minority; the 3 percent or so of scientists (he has a degree in meteorology) who think global warming isn’t real and human-caused.
 Since he is a scientist you’d think that would give him leverage—certainly Republicans in Congress think so, since they keep empaneling him in their hearings—but when you actually read his claims, they tend to fall a bit short of reality.

 And when you read his latest screed, your eyes might roll so far back in your head you can see the inside of your skull.